When is Dracula on TV? What happen’s in the new adaptation? Who’s in the cast?

-Whereas we could also be a manner off from any new episodes of Sherlock, its creators Steven Moffat and Mark Gatiss have been protecting busy, with the pair engaged on a brand new literary adaptation – Dracula.
+Whereas we could also be a method off from any new episodes of Sherlock, its creators Steven Moffat and Mark Gatiss have been holding busy, with the pair engaged on a brand new literary adaptation – Dracula.

-The brand new tackle the enduring vampire can be on TV very quickly – and right here’s what we find out about it up to now.
+The brand new tackle the enduring vampire will likely be on TV very quickly – and right here’s what we find out about it to date.

 - Steven Moffat’s Dracula drama WON’T be set within the modern-day